 Amber Heard takes the stand in her libel fight against Johnny Depp

-Amber Heard took the witness stand in a Virginia courtroom Wednesday to discuss her experiences and her relationship with Johnny Depp, her ex-husband who is suing Heard in a $50 million defamation case.
+Amber Heard took the witness stand in a Virginia courtroom on Wednesday to discuss her experiences and her relationship with Johnny Depp, her ex-husband, who is suing Heard in a $50 million defamation case.

 "I struggle to find the words to describe how painful this is," Heard said when her attorney asked how she felt about the case.
 "This is horrible for me to sit here for weeks and relive everything."